-\item[(ii)] Any function $c:\R^d \rightarrow\R$ which can be expressed as $c(x_1,\ldots,x_d)=f(x_1+\cdots+x_d)$, where $f:\R\rightarrow\R$ is a convex function, is supermodular.
+\begin{remark} We make the following remarks about Theorem~\ref{th:comch}. \begin{enumerate}[(i)] \item It is quite easy to show that point (d) in Theorem~\ref{th:comch} cannot be extended to non-supermodular functionals; see the counterexample given in the proof of Theorem~2.5 in~\citet{PuS10}.
+Note from (c) and (e) in Theorem~\ref{th:comch} that the maximization of the expectation of supermodular functions and the maximization of the joint distribution function are equivalent within a Fr\'echet class; see \cite{aT80}. \item Any function $c:\R^d \rightarrow \R$ which can be expressed as $c(x_1,\dots,x_d)=f(x_1+\cdots+x_d)$, where $f:\R\rightarrow \R$ is a convex function, is supermodular.
 This choice of $c$ relates to many applications of particular interest in Finance, Economics and Insurance, where the sum $X_1+\cdots+X_d$ is often interpreted as an aggregation or a risk pooling, and $f$ can be chosen so as to determine risk measurement, utility or insurance premiums.
 Comonotonic random vectors maximize the expectation of such functions over a Fr\'echet class, and hence they are typically viewed to have the \emph{most dangerous dependence structure} for individual components in a portfolio.
-Later in Section~\ref{se:pndhd} we will show that this property is crucial for characterizing extremal negative dependence concepts, where a minimizer of the expectation of all supermodular functions does not exist in general. \end{longlist} \end{remark}
+Later in Section \ref{se:pndhd} we will show that this property is crucial for characterizing extremal negative dependence concepts, where a minimizer of the expectation of all supermodular functions does not exist in general. \end{enumerate} \end{remark}

-\begin{remark}[(The copula $M_d$)] According to Definition~\ref{de:comvec}, a comonotonic dependence structure is represented by a set of identical rearrangements.
+\begin{remark}[The copula $M_d$] According to Definition~\ref{de:comvec}, a comonotonic dependence structure is represented by a set of identical rearrangements.
 From~\eqref{eq:comdf}, it is also evident that a random vector is comonotonic if and only if it has copula $M_d$, where $M_d$ is the so-called \emph{Min} copula defined as

-The Min copula represents a benchmark in statistical modeling, as it is the copula representing perfect positive dependence.
+The Min copula represents a benchmark in statistical modelling as it is the copula representing perfect positive dependence.
 Its support consists of the main diagonal of the unit square and, being itself a (trivial) shuffle of Min, it is a copula of any rearrangement matrix having all the columns similarly ordered; see Figure~\ref{fi:comonotonic}.
-The most commonly applied families of parametric copulas such as the Clayton, Frank, Gumbel and Gaussian families include the Min copula $M_d$ as a limiting case; see, for instance, Table~4.1 in \citet{rN06}. \end{remark}
+The most commonly applied families of parametric copulas such as the Clayton, Frank, Gumbel and Gaussian families include the Min copula $M_d$ as a limiting case, see for instance Table~4.1 in~\citet{rN06}. \end{remark}